winterdharma/DharmaPearls/01_agama/dirgha/DA_1.md

 183\.
 “Monks, I’ve also had this thought: ‘I want to go up to the Avṛha Heaven above.’
 In the time it takes for a strong man to flex his arm, I then disappeared here and appeared in that heaven.
 {:#p183}

 184\.
 “When they saw me arrive, the gods there bowed their heads and stood to one side.
 They said to me, ‘We were disciples of Tathāgata Vipaśyin.
 We were reborn here because that Buddha’s instruction.
-We recite the history of that buddha as well as that of Buddha Śikhin, Buddha Viśvabhū, Buddha Krakucchanda, Buddha Kanakamuni, Buddha Kāśyapa, and Buddha Śākyamuni.
+We recite the history of that Buddha as well as that of Buddha Śikhin, Buddha Viśvabhū, Buddha Krakucchanda, Buddha Kanakamuni, Buddha Kāśyapa, and Buddha Śākyamuni.
 They were our teachers.
 We were reborn here because of their training.’
 {:#p184}

 185\.
 “They also recited the history of buddhas, those gods who were born … in the Akaniṣṭha Heaven.
 It was the same there.”